Rangers’ Ryan Jack signs two-year contract extension until 2023

 Gerrard revealed earlier this month that the Gers had opened talks with Jack over fresh terms and the Scotland international is now looking to the future.

-"I'm delighted to commit my future to Rangers, and the club have shown great ambition to get me re-signed on a new deal," Jack told RangersTV.
+"The gaffer came in and showed great belief in me and said to get my head down and work hard.
+That's what I did and he has shown great faith in me and I hope to repay that in the next few years," Jack told RangersTV.
+"I'm delighted to commit my future to Rangers, and the club have shown great ambition to get me re-signed on a new deal.

+"The gaffer had said he wanted things done and I am delighted to stay.
+I am over the moon and I am looking forward to the future now.
+In football, you never know what is around the corner, but for me, I just wanted to get my head down and work hard while not really overthinking what is in the future or what is to come.

-"I'm over the moon and I'm looking forward to the future now.
-With the length of contract the club has given me, I hope to repay that in the next three-and-a-half years."
+"I just deal with what is happening now, and I have always been that way.
+That thought process has done me well to now, so I won't really change that.
+But look, the club have shown great ambition with the length of contract they have given me, so I am looking to try and repay that in the next three-and-a-half years."

 Jack, who last signed an extension to his deal in December last year, has made more than 75 appearances for the club, including 16 this season.